Align your goals and interests with your studies by choosing one of our specializations.

 Please refer to Walden’s catalog for more information about degree requirements.

 This sequence represents the minimum time to completion.
-For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 844-675-1718.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 844-675-1718.

 |Course Code||DRWA 8880G||Course||Doctoral Writing Assessment||Credits||(0 cr.)|